-Students may not be placed on Academic Probation for more than three consecutive semesters during their enrollment at Joliet Catholic Academy.
+Students placed on Academic Probation for more than three consecutive semesters during their enrollment at Joliet Catholic Academy will be reviewed by administration.
 Without mitigating circumstances, as determined by the administration, any student who would be placed on Academic Probation for the fourth consecutive semester will be asked to terminate their enrollment at JCA.
-Individual students, in conjunction with their parents/ guardians, have the opportunity to initiate an appeal with the Vice Principal.
+Individual students, in conjunction with their parents/ guardians, have the opportunity to initiate an appeal with the Associate Principal.